DistributedWeb/ddrive/README.md

 #### `archive.mount(name, key, opts, cb)`

-Mounts another Hyperdrive at the specified mountpoint.
+Mounts another DDrive at the specified mountpoint.

 If a `version` is specified in the options, then the mountpoint will reference a static checkout (it will never update).